 - type B: confined to the descending aorta, distal to the origin of the left subclavian artery

 Acute intramural haematomas appear as focal, crescentic, high-attenuating (60-70 HU) regions of eccentrically thickened aortic wall on non-contrast CT.
-Narrow window width is essential for identifying subtle lesions6.
-Intimal calcification may be displaced inwards, best appreciated on non contrast phase.
+Narrow window width is essential for identifying subtle lesions 6.
+Intimal calcification may be displaced inwards, best appreciated on the non-contrast phase.

-The lesions exhibit low attenuation in relation to the aortic lumen on post-contrast CT and can be far more subtle, hence a non contrast phase before CTA is often used in an acute aortic syndrome protocol.
+The lesions exhibit low attenuation in relation to the aortic lumen on post-contrast CT and can be far more subtle, hence a non-contrast phase before CTA is often done in an acute aortic syndrome protocol.
 Unlike aortic dissection, no intimal flap is present on the CTA.

 Echocardiography and MRI may also detect the abnormality but conventional angiography will not.

 If an intramural haematoma involves the ascending aorta (Stanford A), treatment is surgical to prevent rupture and progression to a classic aortic dissection.

 Conservative management is indicated for an intramural haematoma of the descending aorta (Stanford B).